|

 Wilson - Irish Wooden Flute & Bodhran

-Woody began playing and studying the flute in his late 20’s, and concentrated on Classical music for many years.
-The classical repertoire for flute remains his first love, but in the mid 90’s he also became interested in Celtic music, traditional Irish music in particular, and has been immersed in jigs and reels ever since.
-He owns four, hand-made Irish flutes, made in Co.
-Mayo, Ireland by M & E Flutes.
-Woody is very grateful for the opportunity to play with the fine, hard working musicians in Cookeilidh, and he thoroughly enjoys performing with them as a band.
+Woody began playing and studying the flute in his late 20’s, concentrating on Classical music.
+In the mid 90’s, however, he became interested in traditional Irish music (and all Celtic music) and he has been immersed in jigs and reels ever since then.
+He plays a blackwood Irish flute, hand-made by M&E Flutes in Co.
+Mayo, Ireland.
+Woody is very grateful for the opportunity to play with the fine, hard-working members of Cookeilidh, and thoroughly enjoys performing with the band.

 |